OK, let’s start with the basics. What’s the difference between subtitling and dubbing?

 How does dubbing work?

-Do you need to have a native speaker review dubbing as well?
+Does a native speaker need to review dubbing as well?

 Yep!
 Just like with subtitles, dubbing needs to be reviewed and sometimes edits (called “pickups”) need to be re-recorded to cover any glitches.